Don't Let Jumping to a Solution Hinder Your Success

-One of the greatest barriers to successful innovation is what I call the trap of “Jumping to Solution.”
+One of the greatest barriers to successful innovation is the trap of “Jumping to Solution.”
 The combination of time pressures and lack of Creative Problem Solving (CPS) skills often leads individuals and teams to look at an opportunity very quickly and only from their limited perspective.
 They quickly define the problem—without seeking additional perspectives—and identify a quick solution.

 Without taking time to explore the opportunity from all perspectives, teams often never see the biggest opportunity and end up focusing their limited resources on a sub-optimal solution—often in order to meet a deadline.